GazzaJ/CI-MS3-W3Recipes/README.md

  - https://www.creativebloq.com/inspiration/10-mouth-watering-restaurant-menu-fonts
  - https://line25.com/fonts/best-fonts-for-food-industry-design

-With these criteria and ideas in mind, I started loading various fonts into my CSS file and experimented with different combinations to find the ones which complemented each other and provided an asthetically pleasing look to the site.
+With these criteria and ideas in mind, I started loading various fonts into my CSS file and experimented with different combinations to find the ones which complemented each other and provided an aesthetically pleasing look to the site.
 I have used Google fonts for each of my builds to date as it has an extensive library of fonts and is simple and reliable to use.
 ![Google Fonts]https://fonts.google.com/?preview.text=Hello%20World!&preview.text_type=custom "Google Fonts" After some experimentation I settled on the following font styles:
  - Main Website Title and occasional text (Shrikhand)
 It was important to have a font which was clear and readable.
-I was also looking for bolder/thicker fornt for impact.
+I was also looking for bolder/thicker font for impact.

 ![Font](https://github.com/GazzaJ/CI-MS3-W3Recipes/blob/main/README-img/shrikhand.jpg)